JASPER: Joint Bayesian Analysis of Spatial Expression via Regression: Simulation Study

 \section{Simulation Study}

-To comprehensively evaluate the performance of JASPER, we conducted three simulation studies that assess its behavior under different structural conditions relevant to SRT data.
-The first study investigates the ability of JASPER to borrow information across correlated genes, the second explores robustness to spatial kernel misspecification, and the third examines detection accuracy under varying levels of SVG sparsity.
-Across all settings, JASPER consistently outperforms existing methods, particularly under strong gene-gene correlations and complex spatial structures.
+For performance evaluation of JASPER, we conducted three simulation studies designed to assess information sharing across correlated genes, robustness to spatial kernel misspecification, and detection accuracy under varying levels of SVG sparsity.
+Across all settings, JASPER consistently outperformed existing methods, particularly in the presence of strong gene-gene dependence and complex spatial structure.